lidiettes/sc-challenge/README.md

 The console will show you the following data for the example model:

 ```
-App started..
+App started...
 Upper right point: { x: 5 y: 5 }
 Parsed instruction are: {"x":1,"y":2,"orientation":"N","moves":"LMLMLMLMM"}
 Parsed instruction are: {"x":3,"y":3,"orientation":"E","moves":"MMRMMRMRRM"}
-The final coordinates of the mower are 13N
+The final coordinates of the mower is 13N
-The final coordinates of the mower are 51E
+The final coordinates of the mower is 51E
 ```

 This result indicates that mower 1 ended up at position (1, 3) facing north, and mower 2 ended up at position (5, 1) facing east.